danielamassiceti/CCA-visualdialogue/README.md

 For any given question and candidate answer set, we cluster the answers based on an automatic binary thresholding (ISODATA [Ridler and Calvard, 1978](https://ieeexplore.ieee.org/document/4310039?arnumber=4310039&tag=1)) of their correlations with the given question.
 We then compute:
-(1) The average variance of the correlations in the lower-ranked split, and (2) The fraction of questions whose correlation with the ground truth answer is higher than the threshold.
+(1) The average standard deviation of the correlations in the lower-ranked split, (2) The number of answers (out of 100) falling in the lower-ranked split, and (2) The fraction of questions whose correlation with the ground truth answer is higher than the threshold.

-This quantifies (1) how closely clustered the top answers are, and (2) how often the ground-truth answer is in this cluster, respectively.
-Low values for the first, and high values for the second would indicate that there exists an equivalence class of answers, all relatively close to the ground-truth answer in terms of their ability to answer the question.
+This quantifies (1) how closely clustered the top answers are, (2) how large the set of highly correlated answers is, and (3) how often the ground-truth answer is in this cluster, respectively.
+Low values for the first, and high values for the second and third would indicate that there exists an equivalence class of answers, all relatively close to the ground-truth answer in terms of their ability to answer the question.

-To compute statistics (1) and (2), use the `--threshold` flag.
+To compute statistics (1), (2), and (3), use the `--threshold` flag.

 ### Uploading to EvalAI Visual Dialog Challenge 2018 Server